AMReX-Microelectronics/artemis/Docs/source/running_cpp/parameters.rst

     to the grid at initialization.
 Use with caution as these fields are used for the field solver.
 In particular, do not use any other boundary condition than periodic.
+    Note that the implementation of the parser for external B-field does not work with USE_LLG=TRUE and the code will abort with an error message

+* ``warpx.H_external_grid`` (list of `3 floats`)
+    required when ``warpx.H_ext_grid_init_style="constant"``.
+    External uniform and constant magnetostatic field added to the grid at initialization.
+Use with caution as these fields are used for the field solver.
+In particular, do not use any other boundary condition than periodic.
+    This requires `USE_LLG=TRUE` in the GNUMakefile.

 *  ``particles.B_ext_particle_init_style`` (string) optional (default is "default") This parameter determines the type of initialization for the external